Divorce Process In California

 The following is a summary of the key steps in the California divorce process:

-- One spouse files a petition for divorce.
+- One spouse files a divorce petition.

 - The other spouse responds to the petition.